Best Things to do in Nashville

 Get hooked on hot chicken

 Prince’s Hot Chicken is the original place to try the treat that is Nashville hot chicken.
 They’ve been making it delicious and down home for over 70 years.
 Bolton’s also comes highly recommended.
-My choice on this trip was Hattie B’s, a six-year-old company that has quickly become a Nashville staple.
+My choice on this trip was Hattie B’s, which has quickly become a Nashville staple.
 On Sundays, they make hot chicken and waffles, served with a fruit compote.
 I didn’t have the chance to try it this trip, so it’s a guarantee that I’ll have to return.

 Hang out at Pinewood Social